vowstar/systemrdl-toolkit/README.md

 ## CSV to SystemRDL Converter Usage

-The toolkit includes a professional CSV to SystemRDL converter (`systemrdl_csv2rdl`) with advanced parsing capabilities and comprehensive validation.
+The toolkit includes a CSV to SystemRDL converter (`systemrdl_csv2rdl`) with parsing capabilities and validation features.

 ### Basic Usage